ChrisHayduk/Coronavirus-US-Projections/README.md

 # Coronavirus US Projections

 This project was built to project coronavirus infections and deaths in the United States.
-The projections were built using the SEIR model found in *Prediction of New Coronavirus Infection Based on a
+The projections were built using the modified SEIR model found in *Prediction of New Coronavirus Infection Based on a
 Modified SEIR Model* by Zhou Tang, Xianbin Li, and Houqiang Li.

 The projections operate on a state-by-state basis, with no travel between states included in the model.
 This simplifies the model but makes the projections a bit more inaccurate.
 Travel between states will likely need to be included at a future point in time.